7 Body Parts You’re Washing All Wrong

 Make sure you’re not making these other hand-washing mistakes.

-There’s no shortage of fancy treatments, face scrubs and masks available today.
+There’s no shortage of fancy treatments, facial masks and scrubs available today.
 With their promise to purge your face of dead skin cells, they’ve become a commonplace part of many cleansing routines.
 Of course, trying them every once in a while is totally fine, but make sure that you’re not using them to excess.
 “One can become overzealous with products and can actually damage the skin on the face with too many powerful acids…by over-exfoliating,” warns Adam Perlman, MD, MPH, FACP, integrative health and well-being expert at Duke University.
 “Exfoliation is a treatment and does not need to be done every day.”

 “Many people are under the mistaken impression that they have to exfoliate,” adds Janet Prystowsky, MD, PC, a Manhattan dermatologist.
 “The reality is that washing normally every day or two with your hands and mild cleanser like Dove and then drying off with a soft towel will remove your dead skin cells adequately.
 Your skin cells turn over regularly and naturally without scrubs.”